 FirstLite Catalyst and Fuse 200.

-In Michigan we mostly hunt deer by ambush.
-It includes long hours and a spectrum of changing weather.
-For obvious reasons, you need to be comfortable but also, your clothing must allow you ready for action when it comes running.
-Early season hunts can be mid-70’s and muggy, but later in the season freezing temps and snow are sure to become part of the coinciding story.
+In Michigan we hunt deer by ambush.
+This includes long hours on stand, and a spectrum of changing weather.
+For obvious reasons you need to be comfortable, but also your clothing must allow you ready for action when it comes running.
+Early season hunts can be mid-70’s and muggy, but later in the season freezing temps and snow are sure to become part of the story.

 Start next-to-skin with a thin-wicking material, which pulls sweat and moisture away from the skin.
-Over that goes a mid-layer (I prefer two), then an insulating layer and finally an external shell to block wind and precipitation (Gore-tex or similar).
-This concept works splendidly for other outdoor sports too, and so applies to climbing, backpacking, skiing, etc.
+Over this goes a mid-layer (I prefer two), then an insulating layer, and finally an external shell to block wind and precipitation (Gore-tex or similar).
+This concept works splendidly for other outdoor sports too, and applies to climbing, backpacking, skiing, etc.

-Outdoor brands use polyester almost exclusively for their garments.
-Poly’s proven to be lightweight, insulating and wicking, ideal properties for outside activity, and is often sourced from repurposed materials like plastic bottles – a huge positive for the environment.
-Any drawbacks tend to go unnoticed, until a few unlaundered wears when it begins stinking like a dirty gym locker.
-For most applications, the positives far outweigh the mild inconvenience of not smelling like a spring Lily.
-So your climbing partner stinks?
+Outdoor brands use polyester almost exclusively for their garments because its proven to be lightweight, insulating and wicking, all suited to aerobic activity outdoors.
+Poly is also sourced from repurposed materials like plastic bottles – a huge positive for the environment.
+Any drawbacks tend to go unnoticed until a few unlaundered wears, the point at which it begins stinking like a dirty gym locker.
+The positives usually far outweigh not smelling like a spring Lily.
+So what if your climbing partner stinks?
 No big deal.
 Sweat drenched clothes from your day on the trail making the tent ripe?
 Air it out.
-But in certain circumstances it matters greatly, making it especially no bueno for hunters chasing after critters posessing incredibly sensitive noses.
+In certain applications, scent matters greatly, making it no bueno for hunters chasing after critters that possess incredibly sensitive noses.

-In the past several years we’ve seen high-performance merino wool clothing come to market, lauding the merits of wool as nature’s most effective material for wicking and insulating, even when wet.
-Merino wool is all this, plus incredibly soft and comfortable.
+Over the past several years, we’ve seen high-performance merino wool clothing come to market, lauding the merits of wool as nature’s most effective material for wicking and insulating, even when wet.
+Merino wool is all this, plus it’s incredibly soft and comfortable.
 What’s more, it doesn’t attract the same microbial activity as poly does when sweaty.
 Translation: no stink, (especially in those areas prone to maximum funk).
-FirstLight does a bang up job of making clothing systems for the most demanding hunter, and focuses on using the right materials for each application.
+FirstLight is a company doing a bang-up job manufacturing clothes for the demanding hunter.

-Their merino base and mid layers serve as some of the most comfortable and functional hunting apparel I’ve yet owned.
-They start by sourcing the best raw wool available.
-Through rigorous research and development they’ve developed a line for nearly any hunting condition.
-During the 2018 season I sought several pieces that would provide the most value and versatility for the dollar.
-Here’s what I bought:
+Their merino base and mid layers serve as some of the most comfortable and functional hunting apparel I’ve owned.
+This starts from sourcing the best raw wool available.
+Through rigorous research and development, they’ve developed a line for nearly any hunting condition.
+For the 2018 season, I bought several pieces that would provide the most value and versatility for the dollar.
+Here’s where I landed:

 Opening day of bow season was 40 degrees and raining, so right out of the gate I was layered up.

-On top I wore the Fuse (merino) next-to-skin, then the Chama (merino) zip, and covered every thing with the Catalyst (soft shell) jacket.
-I had on long john’s under the Catalyst pants, and a wool hat to keep my head warm.
-This system kept me wonderfully dry and comfortable.
-Additionally, I appreciated these features about the Fuse jacket:
+On top I wore the Fuse (merino) next-to-skin, then their Chama (merino) zip, and covered every thing with the Catalyst (soft shell) jacket.
+I had my long underwear under the Catalyst pants, and a wool hat to keep my head warm.
+This system kept me wonderfully dry and comfortable for a 4 hour sit.
+What I loved about the Catalyst: